 An AD RMS server running Windows Server 2008 or later.
 You can use this AD RMS server to manage the AD RMS rights policy templates for your cloud-based organization.
 Outlook also relies on the AD RMS server to enable users to apply IRM protection to messages they send.
 For details, see Configure IRM to use an on-premises AD RMS server.

 Microsoft Azure Rights Management, an information protection technology in Office 365.
-For details, see Configure IRM to Use Microsoft Azure Rights Management.
+For details, see Configure IRM to use Azure Rights Management.
 To learn more, see What is Azure Rights Management?.

 After it’s enabled, IRM protection can be applied to messages as follows:

 Users can manually apply a template using Outlook and Outlook Web App Users can apply an AD RMS rights policy template to an email message by selecting the template from the Set permissions list.
 When users send an IRM-protected message, any attached files that use a supported format also receive the same IRM protection as the message.
 IRM protection is applied to files associated with Word, Excel, and PowerPoint, as well as .xps files and attached email messages.

 Administrators can use transport protection rules to apply IRM protection automatically to both Outlook and Outlook Web App You can create transport protection rules to IRM-protect messages.
 Configure the transport protection rule action to apply an AD RMS rights policy template to messages that meet the rule condition.
 After you enable IRM, your organization's AD RMS rights policy templates are available to use with the transport protection rule action called Apply rights protection to the message with.